 Taung’s acquisition of the properties from Harmony was initiated in 2008 and completed in 2010.
 Drilling is taking place to refine our knowledge of the properties, but a scoping study based on historic exploration data indicates that the combined properties contain probable reserves and inferred resources totaling 28.2 million tons grading 6.8 g/t gold in situ and containing 6.17 million ounces of gold.

 The scoping study forecasts a mine production life of 30 years to produce a total of 5.94-million ounces of gold.
 Cash costs per ounce are estimated at $397.
 The life of mine capital cost –including the cost of a two-year programme to provide underground access and plant and equipment – is estimated at $1.03 billion.
-Development is scheduled to start in January 2013, with actual production beginning in 2015.
+Construction phase is scheduled to start in July 2014, with actual production in October 2016.